svn2github/sqljet/trunk/README.txt

 3. FEATURES

-* Current version of SQLJet provides API to manipulate B-Tree data structures (tables and indicies) stored in the database and database schema.
+* Current version of SQLJet provides API to manipulate B-Tree data structures (tables and indices) stored in the database and database schema.

 * SQLJet database format is compatible with SQLite 3.6, i.e. databases created with SQLJet could be used by SQLite 3.6 (assuming schema is valid)